Ashtabhuja (8-Armed) Vishnu

 Notice that Vishnu’s two hands in front do not carry any objects.
 They do, however, make specific gestures, known as mudras.
 In Hinduism and Buddhism, each mudra has a name and meaning and symbolizes the state of mind and intentions of the person making it.

-As you can see from the image, the palm of one of Vishnu’s right hands is held upright and facing outwards.
-This gesture is known as Abhaya Mudra and represents fearlessness and reassurance.
-The palm of one of his left-hands is facing upwards with the fingers slightly pointing downwards.
-This gesture is known as Vara Mudra (a.k.a Varada Mudra) and represents charity and compassion.
+As you can see from the image, the palm of one of Vishnu’s right hands is upright and faces outwards.
+This gesture is known as Abhaya Mudra, which symbolizes fearlessness and reassurance.
+The palm of one of his left hands faces upwards, with the fingers slightly pointing downwards.
+This gesture is known as Vara Mudra (a.k.a Varada Mudra), which symbolizes charity and compassion.

 – Belur Chennakeshava Temple – Bracket Figures

 – Belur Chennakeshava Temple – Garbhagriha Outer Wall